siri404-gh/blog-posts/blog/how-i-organized-my-life.md

 Living in India, Germany and the UK, I had a lot of accounts with various banks.
 Some major high street banks and some digital.
 Managing them was difficult.
 Moving money from one place to the other as I moved was a pain.
 There were a lot of factors involved.
 Its my firm belief that one day, there will be a universal bank account which doesnt charge a hefty conversion fee.
 I guess bitcoin is the only way to achieve that.
 Until then I have a folder where I put all the apps and can manage them easily.

 I have investments in all the 3 countries too.
 Some things like the EPF in India were not digitized until very recently.
 There was no way to check what my contributions were.
 These fell through the cracks.
 I had to unify them.
 The ruling party in India did a decent job of digitizing everything.
 With handsets and cheap internet, India is surely on the right track to enabling the masses financial freedom.

-Kudos India.
-UK is far superior in this area.
-Apps like Plum can automatically and systematically invest in funds regularly.
+The UK is far superior in this area.
+Apps like Plum, Monzo and IFTTT can do certain smart things I explain below.

+With Monzo, I can create pots where I can put savings.
+I can round up spendings to the nearest pound.
+Although not much, it can add up quite quickly.
+I also use IFTTT to automatically move money from the main pot to the savings pot when certain things occur.
+Its pretty crazy what it can do.
+For example, I have set it to automatically move money when Elon Musk Tweets.
+Saved a couple of hundred quick last month.
+Pretty cool.

+With Plum, I invest into stocks and funds.
+They have other cool features which help you save more and intelligently.

 ## Learning

+Learning can be divided into 3.
+Reading, Listening and Writing

 ## News